+Are you one of them that uses competitive pricing?
+How sure are you that you’re not falling into the commoditisation trap?
 Are you in control of profitability or are your competitors the ones driving your profitability?

 What is competitive based pricing?

-Competitive based pricing is complex: Case study Coca Cola
+Competitive based pricing is complex: Coca-Cola Case study

-If we assume that the B2C Coca Cola pricing team in APAC is implementing competitive based pricing for Coke, then Coke’s competitive pricing process would begin, for instance, by trawling through large amounts of competitive price information and data available to determine the initial price point for competing retailers across multiple segments.
+If we assume that the B2C Coca-Cola pricing team in APAC is implementing competitive based pricing for Coke, then Coke’s competitive pricing process would begin.
+For instance, by trawling through large amounts of competitive price information and data available to determine the initial price point for competing retailers across multiple segments.

-If we also assume that the APAC Coke pricing team does not have pricing software tools to automate their competitive pricing process, then the above competitive pricing process would be largely manual, requiring pricing analysts to input and change prices weekly or monthly in the system to remain competitive in the market.
+If we also assume that the APAC Coke pricing team does not have pricing software tools to automate their competitive pricing process, then the above competitive pricing process would be largely manual.
+Requiring pricing analysts to input and change prices weekly or monthly in the system to remain competitive in the market.

 Key pricing questions: What are the drivers of pricing power for Coke?
 Does the market really control pricing power for Coke or it is something else driving price?

 Resolving pricing complexity with a competitive pricing strategy